Blog-Reference and Blog-Reference

 Deficit spending has negative effects on the income distribution.#3 In the actual situation, the economic policy recommendation is therefore (ii).
 This is the best way to get out of unemployment, deflation, and stagnation.

 To know how the monetary economy (i.e. the price and profit mechanism) works is the precondition for successful economic policy.
-The fact of the matter is that both microfounded mainstream and macrofounded MMT are provable false.
+The fact of the matter is that both microfounded mainstream and macrofounded MMT are provably false.
 Policy recommendations that lack sound scientific foundations are worthless or even counterproductive.

 Incompetent economists WORSEN the situation.
 This holds for Walrasians, Keynesians, MMTers, Marxians, Austrians.